History of Hanko

 • A plaque in memory of the Emigration to America, Bulevardi 15

-More information about migration:
+More information about migration Migration Institute of Finland

 Adolf Erik Nordenskiöld traveled trough Hanko in 1880 on his way to St. Petersburg to tell about his discovery of the northeast passage at the imperial court.